ekpgh/azure-docs/articles/hpc-cache/customer-keys.md

 author: ekpgh
 ms.service: hpc-cache
 ms.topic: conceptual
-ms.date: 03/09/2020
+ms.date: 03/15/2020
 ms.author: rohogue
 ---

 # Use customer-managed encryption keys for Azure HPC Cache

 You can use Azure Key Vault to control ownership of the keys used to encrypt your data in Azure HPC Cache.
-This article explains how to use customer-managed keys to encrypt your data in the cache and in back-end Azure Blob storage.
+This article explains how to use customer-managed keys for cache data encryption.

 > [!NOTE]
-> All data stored in Azure is encrypted at rest with Microsoft-managed keys by default.
+> All data stored in Azure, including on the cache disks, is encrypted at rest with Microsoft-managed keys by default.
 You only need to follow the steps in this article if you want to manage the keys used to encrypt your data.

 This feature is available only in these Azure regions: